New bounds of extended energy of a graph: Nordhaus-Gaddum-type bounds of extended energy

-In the following, we obtain a new result of similar type. \begin{theorem} Let $G$ be a graph of order $n$, size $e$, largest degree $\delta_M$, smallest degree $\delta_m$, and $\bar{G}$ be its complement.
+In the following, we obtain a new result of a similar type. \begin{theorem} Consider a graph $G$ with order $n$, size $e$, largest degree $\delta_M$, smallest degree $\delta_m$, and $\bar{G}$ be its complement.
 If there is no isolated vertices in $G$ and $\bar{G}$, then \end{theorem}

 \textit{Proof.} Theorem \ref{mcbd} gives

 The maximum and smallest degree in $\bar{G}$ are respectively $\hat{n}-\delta_m$ and $\hat{n}-\delta_M$.
 Since $\bar{G}$ has no zero degree vertices, $\hat{n}-\delta_M$ and $\hat{n}-\delta_m$ are nonzero.
 Thus applying Theorem \ref{mcbd} for $\bar{G}$, one can have